NgTuanHung051103/docs/thanhlm/UC_G01_Create_Game.md

 **Preconditions**
 - The user must be authenticated with an Admin account and logged into the system
 - The user must be in the Learning Path Edit mode for a specific learning path
-- A reading item must exist in the learning path to serve as prerequisite for the new game
-- The system must be connected to the database

 **Postconditions**
 - A new game record is created in the database with is_active = false by default
-- A new LearningPathItem is created linking the game to the current learning path
-- The game is positioned after the last game with the same prerequisite_reading_id
-- The sequence_order is auto-calculated to maintain proper learning path ordering
-- The user receives a success notification (MSG_1)
+- The user receives a success game creating (MSG_1)
 - The system returns to the Learning Path Edit screen with the new game displayed
-- The game is ready for word assignment through the Edit Game interface

 ### 2. NORMAL SEQUENCE/FLOW

 1. **The Admin is editing a learning path and clicks the "Add Game" button next to a specific reading item.**
-2. **The system opens a Create Game dialog/modal with the following form fields:**
+2. **The system opens a Create Game form with the following form fields:**
-   - Game Name (text input, required, max 255 characters)
+   - Game Name
-   - Game Type (dropdown, required) - options: Puzzle, Memory, Quiz, Matching
+   - Game Type
-   - Description (textarea, optional, max 1000 characters)
+   - Description
-3. **The Admin enters the game name and selects a game type from the dropdown.**
+3. **The Admin fill the fields.**
 4. **The system validates the name input in real-time:**
    - Shows (MSG_5) if field is empty
    - Shows (MSG_7) if exceeds 255 characters